philsstein/reddit-flair-tool/README.md

 A little script to automated creating and updating flair on reddit subreddits.

+Warning: This script blows away any existing flair - so be careful.
+Save existing flair images to the image directory you're going to use.
+This script (re)creates the flait based solely on the images and filenames it is given.

 Requires:
  * Pillow ('pip3 install Pillow')
  * PRAW